virtualmin/cloudmin.com/content/docs/Virtualization/about.md

 Virtualization in Cloudmin refers to running virtual systems that behave like physical computers but are emulated on a real machine.
 These systems are often called “virtual machines” or “VPS.”

-{{< alert warning exclamation "" "Starting with Cloudmin 10, only KVM and Xen virtualization types are supported.
-This change allows the development team to focus on enhancing these platforms, as maintaining multiple virtualization types has become unsustainable." >}}
+{{< alert primary exclamation "" "Starting with Cloudmin 10, only the KVM virtualization type is supported.
+Existing installations using Xen and other types will continue to function, but new installations will exclusively use KVM." >}}

 ### Why use virtualization